ArmDeveloperEcosystem/workshop-ai-gke/README.md

 A workshop for building out a AI application using Google Kubernetes Engine

+TODO Avin: Confirm final "known good" location of prebuilt llm-server and shoppingassistantservice docker images.
+Update the image locations throughout this document and in the two kubernetes deployment files.

 ## 0. Requirements

 This lab builds upon the previous example and assumes you already have a GKE cluster deployed running the [Online Boutique microservices demo application](https://github.com/GoogleCloudPlatform/microservices-demo).